dcz-self/Kataster/README.md

 ## License

 The entire code may be distributed under AGPL 3.0 or higher, at your leisure.
+License text in the [`agpl-3.0.md` file](agpl-3.0.md).

 In addition, remaining Kataster pieces are licensed under MIT.
+License text in the [`MIT.txt` file](MIT.txt).

 https://www.rust-lang.org/